 Fragmentation (noun) is defined as the process or state of breaking or being broken into small or separate parts.

-Soul Fragmentation refers to that same process happening in the subconscious mind or at the deepest depths of the soul.
+Soul Fragmentation refers to that same process; happening in the subconscious mind or at the deepest depths of the soul.
 Throughout this article, we will discuss ways to become conscious of our traumas and fragments in order to transcend and / or integrate them.
 Transcending that which no longer serves us and integrating the useful lessons or messages that exist within all trauma allow us to achieve balance within all bodies; energetic, mental, emotional, physical and spiritual.

 So what causes fragmentation?
 Fragmentation, on a physical level, happens in times of distress or trauma.
-An aspect of your soul will separate from the physical body and retreat into the realm of the unseen - the etheric, the astral or the Akashic realms; whatever you would prefer to call it or however it is perceived by you at this time.
+An aspect of your soul will separate from the physical body and retreat into the realm of the unseen - the ether, the astral or the Akashic realms; whatever you would prefer to call it or however it is perceived by you at this time.
 This is a self-protection mechanism.

 Fragmentation happens to everyone; our own births could even be considered a tragic event or trauma.
 I mean, why else would we come out crying?
 (A topic for a different article, perhaps?)
 The level of severity, however, varies from person to person.

 For example, one person may be disconnected from their inner child because they wanted to be an artist but mom and dad wanted them to be a lawyer or a doctor.
-They had that creative aspect of themselves demonized by their parents and therefore, lost that part of themselves.
+They had that creative aspect of themselves demonized by their parents and therefore, lost or repressed that part of themselves.
 While that trauma affects the individual until they become aware and embark on a healing journey, this is still considered a mild case.
 Fragmentation we can all relate to.

 But another individual, lets say a person who has undergone severe sexual and physical abuse for the majority of their childhood, may fragment in a more severe way (Dissociative Identity Disorder.)
 Their traumas were so deep that their consciousness split into alternate states (personalities) as a way to keep the conscious mind or the host alter from reliving and suffering from that trauma.